Regenerative Treatment - Partial Meniscus Tears Treatment in Ireland or Uk

 To determine if you are a qualified candidate and will benefit the most from PRP treatment, you need to schedule an appointment with our Clinic.
 Our Consultant will review your medical records, examine your condition, and determine if you are a suitable candidate for regenerative treatments.

-The choice of the treatment is at the discretion of the Consultant, depending on the individual case.
+The choice of the partial meniscus tears treatment in Ireland or UK is at the discretion of the Consultant, depending on the individual case.
 In some instances, it may be a combination of more than one treatment protocol.
 The options of Regenerative Medicine other than PRP therapy include Prolotherapy, Stromal vascular fraction therapy, and Mesenchymal cell therapy.

 Before going ahead with the treatment do disclose the medications that you are taking with the Consultant, as some medicine hampers the efficacy of PRP injection.